tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: tune goblin and hedgehog text; maybe add a faded poster of ancient and unreasonale regulations to the antechamber wall?

+*-- STORY IDEAS --*
+- link lantern, sword, and jug to Infocom history but unify with fantasy genre (no battery)
+- valor; caprecious and messy sort of valor - sort of show up three sheets to the wind but ready to save the day
+- shiny sword glows near enemies?
+- meet the wizard from Enchanter who is searching for a scroll

 *** Re-diagram modules ***